einax/Einax-Public-API-Docs/REST-API-DOCS.md

 * The base API endpoint is https://einax.com/api/v1/
 * All endpoints return JSON objects or array.
-* All timestamps are given in milliseconds
+* All timestamps sent to einax must be in milliseconds.
+* Timestamps returned by server can sometimes be in seconds (This will be changed in future update in favor of unification.
+Until then refer to this docs for defenitive clarification)
 * For GET endpoints, parameters must be sent as a query string.
-* For POST endpoints, the parameters may be sent as request body
+* For POST endpoints, the parameters must be sent as request body.
 * Parameters may be sent in any order.
 * Any endpoint can return ERROR.
 The error payload is as follows:
 ```JS